 Poor market conduct exams can result in a number of unhappy consequences for your company.
-In addition to whatever monetary penalties your company may face (which can be punishment enough), poor exams may also lead to:
+In addition to whatever fines or other monetary penalties your company may face (which can be punishment enough), poor exams may also lead to:

 - increased scrutiny by regulators including corrective action plans, regulatory monitoring, more frequent follow-up exams, and exams by more states;